LitiumAB/Education/Developer Education/Tasks/SMTP/README.md

 * If no mails are received, first check for errors in the `litium.log` file.

 * It may be required to [specify port for HTTPS redirects](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-6.0&tabs=visual-studio#port-configuration).
-Set as environment variable in the application container.
+Add a new environment variable in the application container.
 In the `Dockerfile` in Visual Studio add the line below at line 7, right after the `"EXPOSE 443"`-line

-    ```
+    ```PowerShell
     ENV ASPNETCORE_HTTPS_PORT="5001"
     ```